kelseymosbarger/MechaCar_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/94019661/161610399-7d6efac4-c2d4-4e05-ab28-e10366ceb123.png)

 When analyzing the t-test by maufacturing lot.
 Lots 1 and 2 are not statistically different enough to reject the null hypothesis.
-However, Lot 3, with a mean of 1496.14 and p-value of 0.042 which is under the significance level tells us that Lot 3 suspension coils are statistically different from teh population mean.
+However, Lot 3, with a mean of 1496.14 and p-value of 0.042 which is under the significance level tells us that Lot 3 suspension coils are statistically different from the population mean.

 ## Study Design: MechaCar vs Competition

 How does MechaCar stand up against the competition?
-Additional analysis to ensure that MechaCar holds a competutive advantage in the marketplace.
+Additional analysis to ensure that MechaCar holds a competitive advantage in the marketplace.

-- Cost Analysis
+**- Cost Analysis**

 One very important factor in car buying that should additionally be considered is the cost of a MechaCar and how that stacks up to the competition.
 As well as how well the car hold it's value over time compared to the competition.

-- What is the null hypothesis or alternative hypothesis?
+**- What is the null hypothesis or alternative hypothesis?**

-Null Hypothesis : The mean price/cost of car is the same across all car brends Alternative Hypothesis : At least one Car in the dataset has a different mean cost/price than the other cars.
+**Null Hypothesis **: The mean price/cost of car is the same across all car brands

+**Alternative Hypothesis **: At least one Car in the dataset has a different mean cost/price than the other cars.

-- What statistical test would you use to test the hypothesis?
-And why?
+**- What statistical test would you use to test the hypothesis?
+And why?**

 First would start with a paired t-test to get the p-value which then we can compare to the significance level.
 As well as see the range in the difference of means to gauge where MechaCar lands in the mix.

 Additional analysis would be to run some linear regression on MechaCar and competitors to see if there are any very strong correlation in price of car to the features in the car and see if there are any trends that are industry wide or if it is brand specific.